Sargodha: Traditional food and drink

 The cuisine of Sargodha is similar to that of other regions of South Asia, with some of it originating from the royal kitchens of 16th-century Mughal emperors.
 Most of those dishes have their roots in British, Indian, Central Asian and Middle Eastern cuisine.
 Pakistani cooking uses large quantities of spices, herbs, and seasoning.
 Garlic, ginger, turmeric, red chili, and garam masala are used in most dishes, and home cooking regularly includes curry.
 Roti, a thin flatbread made from wheat, is a staple food, usually served with curry, meat, vegetables, and lentils.
 Rice is also common; it is served plain, fried with spices, and in sweet dishes.

 Lassi is a traditional drink in Punjab, including Sargodha.
 Black tea with milk and sugar is also popular throughout the city and is consumed daily by most of the population.

 Fast food

 Fast food is also very popular across the city.
-Along with local fast food restaurants, there are also several international fast food outlets in the city, including KFC, McDonald's, Subway and Pizza Hut.
+Along with local fast food restaurants, there are also several international fast food outlets in the city, including KFC, McDonald's, Subway and Domino's.
 The world's biggest Gloria Jean's store is also located in Sargodha.